-Sin for a man of God is not something normal, as he is already a new creation in Christ.
+For a man of God, sin should not be a normal practice, as he is a new creation in Christ.
 He has been changed, redeemed, and reborn from God.
 His nature is different.
 He rejoices with the truth.
 There will still be sin dwelling in his members, but now he has a way to fight it.
 He is no longer a slave to it.
 He can go back to it, but as long as He dwells in Christ, he has a victory over it.
 Jesus came to destroy the works of the devil.
 This is a very good and effective (and only) way for us to overcome temptation if we seek Him - to be reborn from Him.
 This is what everyone looking for God must somehow desire.
 Obviously, this happens only through His grace in our lives.
 This is what gives us a guarantee to overcome.